 Greg Furr is a man of many titles, including Steward to the Hocktide Court, Deputy Constable and member of Fishery Buildings and Finance Committees, as well as past Constable and past Honorary Fishery Manager.

 A Commoner, goldsmith, designer and entrepreneur, Greg loves fly-fishing and classic cars, has an appreciation of fine wine, and once even appeared in a Rod Stewart video (albeit accidently).

-Trustee, Water Bailiff, Tutti Pole Dresser, Overseer of the Common and Bailiff
+Trustee, Water Bailiff, Tutti Pole Dresser and Overseer of the Common

 Elected a trustee in 2016, Fiona serves on the Marketing, Fishery and Commons Committees.

 Fiona has a long family history of offering service to the Town & Manor, following both her parents and her Great Grandfather 100 years on as Tithingman.